grafana/grafana-json-datasource/src/README.md

 # JSON API data source for Grafana

-## (NOTE: this plugin is now in maintenance mode, no new features will be added.
-We recommend using the [Infinity data source plugin](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) instead)
+## (NOTE: This plugin is deprecated and will only receive critical security updates.
+Support will end on Feb 1, 2027.
+We recommend using the [Infinity data source](https://grafana.com/grafana/plugins/yesoreyeram-infinity-datasource/) instead.)

 The Grafana JSON Datasource plugin empowers you to seamlessly integrate JSON data into Grafana.
 JSON is a versatile and widely used data format, and with this plugin, you can easily transform your JSON data into meaningful visualizations within Grafana dashboards.